ChrisPortman/vcrepo/README.md

 ### Intended Workflow
 Basically the idea is to cron the syncing of the repos nightly.
 Then there will be a nightly commit of in the GIT repo.
 We will then be able to tag a specific commit as 'production', 'dev' whatever.
 When we want to make new packages available to and environment, just move the tag and done.

-## TODO
-  * Fix up managing filesystem permissions so that the web ui can reliably work with what is created/manipulated by the CLI scripts.
-  * Make sure that the sync-repo.rb script can be run relative to anywhere and not just on the vcrepo directory.